m4luc0/ZNC-PreBot/README.md

 Examples:
 PRE XXX This.is.a.super.hot.release-H0tSHiT
-PRE - XXX - This.is.a.super.hot.release-H0tSHiT
 PRE: [XXX] This.is.a.super.hot.release-H0tSHiT
-[PRE] [XXX] [This.is.a.super.hot.release-H0tSHiT]
 [PRE] - [XXX] - [This.is.a.super.hot.release-H0tSHiT]

 NUKE This.is.a.super.hot.release-H0tSHiT nuke.wars.reason
-NUKE - This.is.a.super.hot.release-H0tSHiT - nuke.wars.reason
 NUKE: This.is.a.super.hot.release-H0tSHiT [nuke.wars.reason]
 [NUKE] [This.is.a.super.hot.release-H0tSHiT] [nuke.wars.reason]